dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 7/QualProblems.md

 The polynomial $f$ is separable, since $f'(x) = p^{kn}x^{p^{kn}-1} - 1 = -1$ since $\mathrm{char}E = p$.
 Since $E$ is a finite extension, $E$ is thus a separable extension.
-Then, since $E$ is a separable splitting field, it is a Galois extension.
+Then, since $E$ is a separable splitting field, it is a Galois extension by definition.